iamanigeeit/DDW2023/docs/04-oop/oop.md

 The class definition tells Python about your user-defined object and how to create it.
 It tells Python what attributes this object has using some existing built-in data types or other defined objects.
 It tells Python what methods the object can do.
 But it is important to note that a class definition is just like a kind of contract on a piece of paper.
 The contract does not create the object. _Instantiation_ is the step that actually creates the object in the computer's memory.
 We will show these two steps below.

 First, let's start by defining our `RobotTurtle` class.
+Please run the below code (you won't see any output yet, but you will later when there is `print`).

 ```python live_py
 # Class definition